Daavoy/virtualuwsn-thesis/README.md

 # Execution
 Running the main.py will start the simulation based on the configuration:
 * If the TESTDATA_PATH is present and valid, the hubnode will be connected to a FileVUWSN that transmits historical data from data files found at the provided path
-* If not a TempCondBattVUWSN (consisting of temperature, conductivity and battery sensor) transmits generated data in the SmartOcean format
+* If not a TempCondBattVUWSN (consisting of a temperature, a conductivity and a battery sensor) transmits generated data in the SmartOcean format